senior team

-A regulatory and trade policy specialist, Philippa set up China Policy in 2011.
-Supported by a team of some 15 analysts, she advises public, private and non-profit clients across the range of the company’s sectoral coverage, she bases her practice on a long-term, wide-angle vision of China’s policy trajectory, bringing cross-sectoral synthesis to emerging issues.
+A regulatory and trade policy specialist, Philippa set up CHINA POLICY in Beijing in 2011.
+Supported by a team of some 15 analysts, she advises public, private and non-profit clients across the company’s sectoral coverage, from macroeconomy through ag, scitech and energy to education and health.
+She bases her practice on a long-term, wide-angle vision of Beijing's policy trajectory, bringing cross-sectoral synthesis to emerging issues.
+She also leads the European Commission's PRC legislative and regulatory monitoring project, EUCLERA, a position she has held since 2015.
+After 20 years in Beijing, Philippa returned to Australia at the outset of COVID.

-From 2004-9 Philippa was senior advisor at the EU-China Trade Project (EUCTP), at the time the EU’s largest trade-related technical assistance program worldwide.
-At the EUCTP Philippa led the agriculture, quarantine, quality and standards programs.
-Responsible for standards issues across all sectors, her own focus was on risk and safety.
-She has since served as an expert witness in several agricultural trade cases.
+From 2004 to 2009, Philippa was a senior advisor at the EU-China Trade Project (EUCTP) in Beijing.
+At the time, the project was the EU’s largest trade-related technical assistance program globally.
+Philippa led the agriculture, quarantine, quality, and standards programs, overseeing standards issues across all sectors with a focus on risk and safety.
+As an expert witness, she has been on the winning side in several agricultural trade cases.

-Prior to joining the EUCTP Philippa was a member of the Australian Department of Foreign Affairs and Trade.
-From 1999-2003 she served as trade policy specialist at Beijing’s Australian Embassy, a time of regulatory watershed in China.
-Following accession to the WTO in 2001, China embarked upon a major program of economic and legal reform that continues today.
+Before her tenure at the EUCTP, Philippa was a member of the Australian Department of Foreign Affairs and Trade.
+From 1999 to 2003, she served as a trade policy specialist at Beijing’s Australian Embassy, a time of regulatory watershed in the PRC.

 Philippa holds an honours degree in Chinese and economics from the University of Oxford.